89th Sustainment Brigade: History

 The 89th initially started as the 89th Division, activated on 27 August 1917, at Camp Funston, Kansas.
 The division was reactivated in 1921 as part of the Army Reserve when it expanded from a Medical Reserve Corps to the Officer Reserve Corps and Enlisted Reserve Corps.
 In 1942 the division was again called to active service at Camp Carson, Colorado, until 21 January 1945 when the 89th landed in France at Le Havre, for World War II.
 In 1947, the division was reactivated in the Army Reserve with its headquarters located in Wichita, Kansas.
 In 1959 it was re-designated the 89th Division (Training) and then in 1973 it became a United States Army Reserve Command (ARCOM).
 In 1995 it was again re-designated as the 89th Regional Support Command until late in 2003 when all the regional support commands were re-designated as regional readiness commands.

 In 2009, the 89th RRC converted to the 89th Sustainment Brigade thus transforming to an MTOE command with a logistical sustainment mission to provide support to combat and combat support forces deployed in support of contingency and combat operations within the designated combatant commander's area of responsibility.

-The long and distinguished history of the 89th Sustainment Brigade began 27 August 1917, when it was first activated as an Infantry Division at Camp Funston, Fort Riley, Kansas in support of World War I. It was deployed to France in 1918 and participated in the Lorraine Campaign, St. Mehiel Campaign and the Meuse Argonne Post War Campaign.
+The 89th Sustainment Brigade was first activated 27 August 1917, as an Infantry Division at Camp Funston, Fort Riley, Kansas in support of World War I. It was deployed to France in 1918 and participated in the Lorraine Campaign, St. Mehiel Campaign and the Meuse Argonne Post War Campaign.